Cycling from Manali to Leh – A Surreally Challenging Expedition !!

 By Air: Leh is well connected to Delhi and a number of operators fly this sector.
 But the tickets are very expensive and a last minute airline ticket can be very steep.
 Booking a ticket months in advance is advisable.

 By Road: you can travel to Manali or Srinagar from Leh and then onwards to Delhi.
-Many buses operate on both the sectors.
+Many buses operate on both sectors.

 I hope this post inspires you to traverse Trans Himalaya!
 Don’t forget to leave your thoughts on this blog post in the comments section.